chez14/gratheus/README.md

-# Monitoring Dashboard
+# Gratheus: Grafana + Prometheus Combo
-This is a basic template for your daily monitoring things.
+This is a basic template (that I use) for your daily monitoring things.

 In this package:
 - Grafana, for beautiful dashboard